 PDIC warns vs criminals misrepresenting insurer

-THE Philippine Deposit Insurance Corp.
+recently upgraded its mediation service by mandating proceedings to be conducted entirely online while reviving the.
 (PDIC) warned the public not to fall for new financial scams concocted by con artists misrepresenting the state-run agency.

 The depositor-insurer said in a statement issued last Wednesday it discovered three fraudulent schemes by individuals claiming to be from PDIC.

 “Financial scams targeting hapless savers proliferated during the pandemic; even the deposit insurance system was not spared by ruthless scammers who were determined to con individuals out of their hard-earned money,” it said.

 Under these scams, the PDIC said certain individuals pose as employees to dupe victims to believe they can “help” recover investments lost in the stock market for a fee, or tricks them into paying a sum of money in order to receive funds remitted from another country through the issuance of surety bonds for tax payments.

 In another scam, the PDIC said a fake document purportedly issued by a bank with forged signatures of officials claims that international bank transactions require PDIC insurance for a fee.

 “The PDIC advised the public to ignore calls, messages or emails from individuals with ‘too good to be true’ promises or information regarding return of investments, deposit insurance, money transfers or any financial-related transactions,” it said.